Development of the reproductive system: Prostate

 The prostate originally consists of two separate portions, each of which arises as a series of diverticular buds from the epithelial lining of the urogenital sinus and vesico-urethral part of the cloaca, between the third and fourth months.
 These buds become tubular, and form the glandular substance of the two lobes, which ultimately meet and fuse behind the urethra and also extend on to its ventral aspect.
 The median lobe of the prostate is formed as an extension of the lateral lobes between the common ejaculatory ducts and the bladder.

 Skene's glands in the female urethra are regarded as the homologues of the prostatic glands.

 The bulbourethral glands in the male, and Bartholin's gland in the female, also arise as diverticula from the epithelial lining of the urogenital sinus.

 External genitalia

-Until about the ninth week of gestational age the external genitalia of males and females look the same, and follow a common development.
-This includes the development of a genital tubercle and a membrane dorsally to it, covering the developing urogenital opening, and the development of the labioscrotal fold, also called the urogenital fold, and the labioscrotal swelling.
+Until about the ninth week of gestational age, the external genitalia of human males and females look the same, and follow a common development.
+This includes the development of a genital tubercle and a membrane dorsally to it, covering the developing urogenital opening, and the development of the labioscrotal fold.

+In placental mammals, the urogenital folds become the ventral aspect of the penis in the male and the labia minora (primates including humans)/labia vulvae (non-primates) in the female.